euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 Blosc
 -----

-Blosc [Blosc] is a fast, multitreaded, blocking and shuffling compressor designed initially for in-memory compression.
-Contrary to many other available compressors which operate sequentially on a data buffer, Blosc uses the blocking technique [Alted2009] [Alted2010] to split the dataset into individual blocks and can then operate on each block in a multithreaded fashion.
-Also, Blosc features a shuffle filter [Alted2009](p.71) which may reshuffle multi-byte elements, e.g. 8 byte doubles, by significance.
+Blosc [Blosc]_ is a fast, multitreaded, blocking and shuffling compressor designed initially for in-memory compression.
+Contrary to many other available compressors which operate sequentially on a data buffer, Blosc uses the blocking technique [Alted2009]_ [Alted2010]_ to split the dataset into individual blocks and can then operate on each block in a multithreaded fashion.
+Also, Blosc features a shuffle filter [Alted2009]_ (p.71) which may reshuffle multi-byte elements, e.g. 8 byte doubles, by significance.
 The net-result for series of numerical elements with little difference, is that similar bytes are placed closer together and can thus be better compressed.
-Internally, Blosc uses its own codec, blosclz, which is a derivative of FastLZ [FastLZ] and implements the LZ77 [LZ77] scheme.
+Internally, Blosc uses its own codec, blosclz, which is a derivative of FastLZ [FastLZ]_ and implements the LZ77 [LZ77]_ scheme.
 However, it is designed to be extensible, and allows other codecs to be used.
 Another view of this conceptually, is that Blosc is a meta-codec or framework, that handles splitting the data into blocks, applying the shuffle filter and